Easy Fish Tacos

 Ingredients

-- Fish and Seasonings: The best fish for fish tacos is any type of mild, white fish.
+• Fish and Seasonings: The best fish for fish tacos is any type of mild, white fish.
 Cod, halibut, tilapia, and mahi mahi are all good options.
 The fish is seasoned with chili powder, smoked paprika, garlic powder and salt.
 This simple blend of seasonings gives the fish the best flavor!
 It’s slightly spicy and smoky thanks to the smoked paprika.
 You can use regular paprika if you want a milder flavor.
-For extra spice on the fish, add 1/8 teaspoon of cayenne pepper to the seasoning mix.
+For extra spice on the fish, add 1/8 teaspoon of cayenne pepper to the fish taco seasoning mix.
 You’ll also need olive oil for cooking.

-- Fish Taco Sauce Ingredients: The sauce is made with plain Greek yogurt, lime juice, garlic powder, sriracha and salt.
+• Fish Taco Sauce Ingredients: The sauce is made with plain Greek yogurt, lime juice, garlic powder, sriracha and salt.
 The Greek yogurt keeps the sauce light, healthy and tangy.
 You can make the sauce with mayonnaise and sour cream if you prefer.

-- Toppings & Tortillas: Red cabbage, avocado, cilantro and fresh lime juice balance out the flavors and textures in this easy fish taco recipe.
+• Tortillas and Toppings: Red cabbage, avocado, cilantro and fresh lime juice balance out the flavors and textures in this easy fish taco recipe.
 I prefer corn tortillas for the tacos, but you can also use flour tortillas.

 How to Make Fish Tacos